- Publisher: Orange Grove Press

-- Series: The Drift Lords Series , Book 2
+- Series: The Drift Lords Series , 2

 - Available Formats: eBook and Paperback

-When space ops warrior Paz Hadar falls through a spatial rift onto Jen’s set, he soon realizes she is essential to his mission.
-Not only must he protect her, his success depends upon her special powers.
-But as they struggle to stay one step ahead of the enemy, he discovers that fighting his attraction to Jen is as much a challenge as keeping them both alive.
+When space ops warrior Paz Hadar falls through a spatial rift onto Jen’s film set, he soon realizes she is essential to his mission.
+Not only must he protect her, but his success depends upon her special powers.
+As they struggle to stay one step ahead of the enemy, he discovers that fighting his attraction to the lovely Jen is as much a challenge as keeping them both alive.

 “Cohen’s futuristic, paranormal romance series blends aspects of science fiction with magic and mythology then tops it off with steamy sexy scenes that are so hot you will need a fan and a mint julep drink to cool off…The Drift Lords are warriors who adhere to a strong sense of chivalry; they are protective of their mates and chocked full of sex appeal…I love the Drift Lords so much I dream of having one of my own.” — Manic Readers

 “If he doesn’t show up in the next ten minutes, I’ll kill him.”
 Jennifer Dyhr paced back and forth on the Tokyo film set for a video game commercial.
 Their lead actor, Keith Monroe, was more than an hour overdue.
-Where the hell was he?
+What could have happened to him?

 “I called his hotel room.”
 Sandi tapped her pen on the clipboard cradled in her arm.
 Dressed in a prim suit, she looked more like a schoolteacher than a fashion designer’s assistant.
 “He didn’t answer, so I left a message.
 Ditto for his cell.”